weaveworks-guides/weave-net-legacy/weave-and-docker-platform/2-machine-weaveproxy-swarm.md

 ##<a name="create-vms"></a>Create the VMs and Set Up the Swarm

-Using the Swarm Discovery Token you just generated, you will create the machines and also set up the structure for Docker Swarm.
+Using the swarm discovery token you just generated, you will create the machines and also set up the structure for Docker Swarm.

 To create the bootstrap node, `weave-1`:

 ~~~bash
 docker-machine create --driver virtualbox weave-1  --swarm-discovery=token://<generated-discovery-token> --swarm-master